| Title: | Dynamic Modeling and Machine Learning Environment |

 Table of ranking Garrett values |

-garrett_data <- data.frame(garrett_data) ranking <- c("Serious constraint", "Constraint", "Not certain it is a constraint", "Not a constraint", "Not a serious constraint") ## ranking is supplied garrett_ranking(garrett_data, 5, ranking) # ranking not supplied garrett_ranking(garrett_data, 5) # you can rank subset of the data garrett_ranking(garrett_data, 8) garrett_ranking(garrett_data, 4)
+library(readr) garrett_data <- data.frame(garrett_data) ranking <- c("Serious constraint", "Constraint", "Not certain it is a constraint", "Not a constraint", "Not a serious constraint") ## ranking is supplied garrett_ranking(garrett_data, 5, ranking) # ranking not supplied garrett_ranking(garrett_data, 5) # you can rank subset of the data garrett_ranking(garrett_data, 8) garrett_ranking(garrett_data, 4)library(readr) garrett_data <- data.frame(garrett_data) ranking <- c("Serious constraint", "Constraint", "Not certain it is a constraint", "Not a constraint", "Not a serious constraint") ## ranking is supplied garrett_ranking(garrett_data, 5, ranking) # ranking not supplied garrett_ranking(garrett_data, 5) # you can rank subset of the data garrett_ranking(garrett_data, 8) garrett_ranking(garrett_data, 4)

-This function is used to estimate exponential lower (80% and 95%) and upper (80% and 95%) values from the outcome of the scaledlogit
+This function is used to estimate exponential lower (80% and 95%) and upper

-function.
-The exponentiation ensures that the forecast does not go beyond the upper and lower limits of the base data.
+The exponentiation ensures that the forecast does not go beyond the upper

-invscaledlogit(x, lower, upper)
+invscaledlogit(x, x3, lower, upper)invscaledlogit(x, x3, lower, upper)

 x |